zennbrown/GAS-react/README.md

 - Compile React-Apps into a Google App Scripts friendly bundle
 - Simple and familiar client - server api protocol
 - Created to be used with the create-react-app toolSet, unleashing its power
-- Javascript module support ES6 or Node Module
+- Javascript ES6 module support for GAS server

 ---